Vyral/scott-hoffman/_posts/2019-02-15-what-happens-during-the-due-diligence-process.md

 **4. Decide if you want to move forward.** Once you get to the end, you have the choice whether to continue or not.
 If you decide you want to terminate, you'll need to decide before the due diligence date to get your earnest money back.

-I hope this tip was helpful to you today.
+I hope these tips were helpful to you today.
 If you have any questions for me in the meantime, don't hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.